ankraft/arduino-tools/TaskManager/README.md

 *startAfter* is the number of milliseconds after which the task is executed for the first time.
 0 means immediately.
 *runFor* is the number of time in milliseconds for the task to run.
 0 means forever.
 *iterations* is the number of times for the task to run.
 0 means forever.
+- **void startTask(long taskId, unsigned long startAfter, unsigned long runFor, unsigned long iterations, bool runOnTime)**
+Start a task.
+*taskId* is the ID of the task to be started.
+*startAfter* is the number of milliseconds after which the task is executed for the first time.
+0 means immediately.
+*runFor* is the number of time in milliseconds for the task to run.
+0 means forever.
+*iterations* is the number of times for the task to run.
+0 means forever.
+*runOnTime* if true then the TasManager tries to run the task exactly on the time slice (ie. after the interval time, including the time the task needs to execute), otherwise after *interval* ms after the task handler returned.
+The default for other *startTask()* methods for this parameter is *true*.
 - **void stopTask(long taskId)**
 Stop a task.
 *taskId* is the ID of the task to be stopped.